 The best approach to education for deaf children is bilingualism in ASL as their first language and English as their another language.
 A bilingual school for the deaf is much like a hearing child going to a bilingual school (e.g. French School, bilingual German school, and so on).

-Abundant studies and observations show that the results are highly positive when deaf children have access to full-fledged ASL language, bilingual education (ASL and English), and positive, high self-esteem and identity.
+Studies and observations show that the results are highly positive when deaf children have access to full-fledged ASL language, bilingual education (ASL and English).
+Their high self-esteem and identity are the healthiest.

-Let's look at some Deaf children in ASL-English bilingual schools.
-First, the kindergarten.
+Let's look at some experiences of Deaf children in ASL-English bilingual schools and mainstream schools.

 Imagine a deaf child in a mainstream school.
 She/he may not have the same kind of equal socialization as seen in this video.
-Deaf children must have the equal human right for having a full access to full-fledged language, using their full language organs: visual articulators.
+Many deaf children experience isolation in mainstream schools.
+Teen years can be the hardest.
+Kids at schools can be tough.

 Deaf children are very much happier in their own bilingual schools where everyone can socialize and talk in their own full-fledged language through eye -- sign language and full accessibility.
 Bilingual schools for deaf children are truly the least restrictive environment.

 Enter a keyword in the field box below to search or filter the new topic list and click on the link.